-Affinity-purified antisera are currently available against the following FANC proteins: FANCA, B, C, D1(BRCA2), D2, E, F, G(XRCC9), I, J(BRIP1/BACH1), M, N(PALB2), O(RAD51C), P(SLX4) and the deubiquitinating enzyme USP1.
+Affinity-purified antisera against the following FANC proteins are currently available: FANCA, B, C, D1(BRCA2), D2, E, F, G(XRCC9), I, J(BRIP1/BACH1), M, N(PALB2), O(RAD51C), P(SLX4) and the deubiquitinating enzyme USP1.
 In addition to affinity-purified antisera, unpurified sera are available for many FANC proteins for investigators interested in trying alternative purification approaches.

 Investigators requesting antisera or cell lines must complete a request via the website http://www.ohsu.edu/research/fanconi-anemia/index.cfm and be willing to meet FARF’s use agreement.
 We depend critically on user feedback on antisera, so will require this as well from all end-users.